yucelzeynep/Solving-subset-generation-problem-with-RBSC-SubGen/README.md

 # Solving subset generation problem with RBSC-SubGen

-This study focuses on the \textit{subset generation} problem of computational statistics and deploys the rank-biserial correlation (RBSC) based deck generation algorithm  ``RBSC-SubGen`` [1] in solving it. ``RBSC-SubGen`` is originally designed for automatically building a desired number of vocabulary decks (out of a large corpus) with a desired level of word frequency relation, which shares many common aspects with the generic subset selection problem.
+We focus on the *subset generation* problem of computational statistics and deploy the rank-biserial correlation (RBSC) based deck generation algorithm ``RBSC-SubGen`` in solving it [1, 2]. ``RBSC-SubGen`` is originally designed for automatically building a desired number of vocabulary decks (out of a large corpus) with a desired level of word frequency relation.

+Exploiting the fact that this objective shares many common aspects with the generic subset selection problem, we deployed ``RBSC-SubGen`` in generating subsets out of universal sets coming from different underlying distributions and of different sizes.
+We also imposed varying requirements on subset size, desired ranking relation and permissible disparity.

+Our results indicate that ``RBSC-SubGen`` can be used in subset selection, provided that it is formulated as a ranking relation.
+In addition, \texttt{RBSC-SubGen} is found to be sensitive to subset size, followed by desired RBSC, permissible disparity and finally universal set size.

- In this article, we consider applying it not only on word corpora but any set of ranked items and study its resilience against various hyper-parameters, which are not treated in previous studies.
-Namely, we test \texttt{RBSC-SubGen} under various conditions and indicate the vulnerable aspects in terms of saturation and disparity on desired RBSC.
+We consider applying ``RBSC-SubGen`` not only on word corpora but any set of ranked items and study its resilience against various hyper-parameters, which are not treated in previous studies.
+Namely, we test ``RBSC-SubGen`` under various conditions and indicate the vulnerable aspects in terms of saturation and disparity on desired RBSC.

  **References**